SMerrony/aghast/docs/Automation.md

-# Automations
+# Automation

 Automations are used to manipulate the Controls that various Integrations may provide.

-Currently (Dec 2020) all Automations are loaded when AGHAST is started - this will change in a later version.
+Currently (Dec 2020) all Automations are loaded once when AGHAST is started - this will change in a later version.
 It is expected that Automation facilities will be signficantly expanded, so this page will be updated accordingly.

 ## Configuration

 Like everything else in AGHAST, Automations are defined in TOML files.
-They must be located in an `automations` directory inside your main configuration directory.
+They must be located in an `automation` directory inside your main configuration directory.

 Here is an example Automation that turns on a couple of HVAC units every morning...
 ```